reduzent/netpd-website/content/docs/instrument-creation/index.md

-A small umbrella (☂) near the *unpatch* label indicates that [unpatch](../ubpatch) is running in protected mode now nobody can (accidentally or willfully) close it while you're developing it.
+A small umbrella (☂) near the *unpatch* label indicates that [unpatch](../ubpatch) is running in protected mode now nobody can (accidentally or willfully) close your new instrument while you're developing it.

 #### Find a name
 [unpatch](../unpatch) helps you create a new instrument skeleton from scratch.